 Professional photographers or videographers are advised to contact our media relations department.

 Yes, we do have a nursing station on the lower level.
 Please go to the Visitor Information Desk in the main lobby, and they will unlock the door for you.
+While we do provide a private, secure area for nursing mothers, it is not required that you use this area.
+There are plenty of benches and/or chairs throughout the Science Center that would be easily accessible during your visit.

 You can ask for a wheelchair or stroller at the Visitor Services Desk in the main lobby.
 After filling out a wheelchair loan form or a stroller rental form, you are free to use it for the day.
 At the end of your visit, you can return it to the Visitor Information Desk.